walterpinson/walterpinson.github.io/_posts/2013-06-06-TSF-is-now-TSF.md

 In the Fall 2012 class, one of the five portfolio companies ([Alekto][2]) was from Washington, DC.
 In the [Spring 2013 class][3], two of the five portfolio companies were from outside the Triangle.
 One was from Washington, DC and the other was from New York.

-Chris Heivly explained it well when he said that rebranding and dropping the "Triangle" was a move toward ensuring that TSF attracted the best startups and the best investors from across the country, if not the globe.
+Chris Heivly explained it well when he said that rebranding by dropping the word, "Triangle", was a move toward ensuring that TSF attracted the best startups and the best investors from across the country, if not the globe.
+But rest assured that TSF isn't moving anywhere.
+It's going to stay put, right in downtown Durham.

 [1]: http://trianglestartupfactory.com/event/spring-2013-pitch-day/
 [2]: http://www.alekto.co